vanda/vam-fractal/src/components/base/typography/readme.md

-# V&A Typography - The Sans
+# V&A Typography - Spiller

 ## Font family

-The V&A font is a modified version of The Sans.
+The V&A font is called Spiller.
 The font family can be referenced by the Sass function `fontFamily()`:

 ```sass
 .foo {